 So, instead of pinning the existing post to the top or artificially pushing through updates, write a brand-new post and link it to create a better context.
 From my point of view, updating the old article by adding a link to the new article a few days later is also quite permissible.
 Although this is also a tactic used to raise attention, it increases the contextuality of the posts in the system and is not open to criticism, either systematically or in terms of content.

-For exactly the same reason, I usually link my Jira tasks, which I causally link to these informational elements when I create content of this nature.
+For exactly the same reason, I usually causally link my Jira tasks to these informational elements when I create content of this nature.
 The task in Jira could involve: “keeping all employees up to date about our ongoing ISO certification activities.”
-Then I would link all the elements that have a unique URL.
-In this way, those who follow the Jira task, or who have already interacted with it in the past, will be made aware of the content.
+Then I’d link all the elements that have a unique URL.
+In this way, those who follow the Jira task, or who’ve already interacted with it in the past, will be made aware of the content.
 (Incidentally, it goes without saying that good systems like Confluence and Jira also allow followers to quickly unfollow elements at the click of the mouse.)

 Are you still with me?
-I could understand if you wanted to mentally “check out” for a moment if everything is getting a bit too operational or detailed for you.
+I could understand if you wanted to mentally “check out” for a moment if everything’s getting a bit too operational or detailed for you.
 I don’t think much of “tactics” either.
 But the desire for attention is often very strong as a company grows.
-If that’s the case with you, you may want to consider these measures again at some point in the future.
+If that’s the case with you, you may want to consider these measures again in the future.

 Link to this page: https://seibert.biz/intranetbookprojects